 If a unit is mis-aligned to its Maximum Zeta, it will look like this.
 This would result in a unit wiith missing margins.

 If a unit is mis-aligned to its Minimum Zeta, it will look like this.
 This would result in a unit missing its occlusal anatomy.

-To adjust the Zeta Alignment, we will change the Alignment Type field.
-Click the down arrow to the right of the field to select from one of the options.
+- To adjust the Zeta Alignment, change the Alignment Type field.
+Click the down arrow on the right of the Alignment type field to see the options.